 How are they doing it?
 By inviting people into a deeper story.

-Apparently, this social media thing makes a difference.
+Apparently, this social media thing can make a difference.

 2. Community over self-centeredness

-While the Internet can be a place for showboating ego and promoting brands, it’s best used as a one-to-one medium.
-Ever noticed how very few companies and products thrive on Twitter?
-Whereas, people like Chris Brogan and Ashton Kutcher thrive.
+While the Internet can be a place for showboating and promoting your own personal brand, it's best used as a one-to-one medium (as opposed to one-to-many).

 3. Hope over despair

-My friend Alece saw this when she started blogging the gritty parts of her story, and others joined in the redemption chorus.
+Alece Ronzino saw this when she started blogging the gritty parts of her story, including her painful divorce, and others joined the redemption chorus.
 Now, every time she shares a thought on her blog, hundreds of people stop to listen.

 We have a choice

-Do we harness the power of social media and use it for good?
-Or do we dismiss something as irrelevant, because we’ve seen it abused or don’t understand it?
+The question is what will we — what will you — do?
+Will you harness the power of social media and use it for good?
+Or dismiss it as irrelevant, stupid, and pointless, because you've seen it abused and exploited?

 The choice is yours.